Skip to content

 A: Yes!
 The sign-up process allows you to specify your preferences.
 The program will do its absolute best to match you with a mentor that meets your criteria.

-Q: I have some constraints that would require me to work with a mentor remotely?
-Is this possible?
+Q: I have some constraints that would require me to work with a mentor remotely.
+Can you accommodate this?

 Yes, remote mentorships are possible.
 In fact, some of our mentors work out-of-state, even internationally.